fxttr/hadron/README.md

-# LumOS
+# zen

-LumOS is a minimal OS with a microkernel
+zen is a minimal OS with a microkernel